Journalist's guide to intellectual disability

 Understanding intellectual disability

-An intellectual disability is caused by the way the brain develops.
+An intellectual disability is caused by the way the brain develops and is a lifelong condition which affects a person’s intellectual skills and behaviour.

 People with an intellectual disability may find it more challenging to learn, understand and communicate.
 They can require support with everyday things such as community inclusion, shopping, cooking and travelling right through to eating, drinking, washing, dressing and toileting.